-They are focused on abilities which all human beings possess, but not everyone takes advantage of them.
-Here you will find some useful tips not only for studying better, but also for enhancing your skills in general.
+They are focused on abilities that all human beings possess, but not everyone takes advantage of them.
+Here you will find some useful tips not only for studying better but also for enhancing your skills in general.

 Management and Organizational Skills

-While playing chess, you can predict what is going to happen in long-term perspective.
+While playing chess, you can predict what is going to happen in a long-term perspective.
 As a matter of fact, it is the way in which a scientist conducts his/her research; a CEO manages his/her business enterprise; a mayor governs the town; and so on.
 The ability to predict could be developed through observations and drawing logical inferences.

 Puzzles and Everyday Life

 Of course, if you want to enhance your LMI, it is never merely enough to deal with one and the same puzzle game or activity related to it.
 It is recommended to develop this ability and apply it to many other activities.

 What Else Can You Do?

 Read Agatha Christie’s novels and guess who had committed the crime; or observe the behavior of your classmate and try to guess what he/she has done this morning.
-When you have to deal with some very complicated mathematical formula, just take it as another type of a puzzle game, and it will work!
+When you have to deal with some very complicated mathematical formulas, just take it as another type of puzzle game, and it will work!

 Don’t Stop Training!

 Developing our personal skills can be compared to working out.
 We have to train every day to maintain them.
 As with computer games, you should go level up; your level of difficulty must be high enough to test your skills.
-Don’t stay at one place: move on and up!
+Don’t stay in one place: move on and up!

 Puzzles are all around.
 Even our world is a gigantic puzzle that hasn’t been solved up to now.
 Analyze, discover, and predict: these are the basic terms, which you should apply to your life!